sophiafreuden/Thesis/README.md

  Replace quotation marks with " "
  Replace double spaces with single spaces (as many times as needed)

- If you're looking for a specific phrase with spaces (e.g. 'stop soros), replace that phrase with a version without spaces (stopsoros).
+ If you're looking for a specific phrase with spaces (e.g. 'stop soros'), replace that phrase with a version without spaces (stopsoros).

  Be sure to clip off endings of articles that have copyright info and such.